Tiledesk/tiledesk/README.md

 For your environment, you should use these charts as a starting point and modify them so that Tiledesk integrates into your infrastructure.
 You typically want to remove the MongoDB container and connect the tiledesk-server directly to your database.
-For the production environment we suggest you to use MongoAtlas or an external Replica Set MongoDB installation.
+For the production environment we suggest you not to use the internal instance of K8s MongoDB but to use MongoAtlas or an external installation of MongoDB with Replica Set.
 Another typical change would be the integration of your company-wide monitoring and logging tools.